-Even in this advanced tech age, substantial and unnecessary obstacles permeate the digital world.
+Even in our supercharged age of tech, huge barriers continue to impact the connection between users and the digital world.
 In truth, most websites, apps, and digital devices still aren’t accessible or compliant with critical accessibility laws.
 And unfortunately, this inaccessibility creates an off-putting user experience for people with disabilities, who often abandon websites in frustration.
 Moreover, a lack of inclusivity can hurt an organization’s public image, and non-compliance can lead to legal consequences.
-In short, website accessibility compliance has never been more critical for your company.
+In short, website accessibility compliance has never been more important for your company.

-Fortunately, you’ve come to the right source to understand digital accessibility compliance.
+The good news?
+You’ve come to the right source to understand web accessibility compliance.
 The following section explains why web accessibility standards are essential to a more inclusive digital world.

 Accessibility Laws: